Welcome!

 2026: One black and white image selected for exhibition in The Glasgow Gallery of Photography in the category Environment, Glasgow, Scotland.
 The exhibition is open March 5-28, 2026.

 1991: Galleri Basilisk, Copenhagen, Denmark.
-Group show with Ellen Hyllemose.
+Solo show with Ellen Hyllemose.
 I contributed with sculptures.

 1988: Charlottenborgs Forårsudstilling, Copenhagen, Denmark.
 A curated group show with open call.
 I exhibited reliefs.